bigfix/developer.bigfix.com/site/reference/types/show-message-task-action.md

 # type: show message task action

-The &amp;lt;show message task action&amp;gt; inspectors deal with Windows Show Message Actions, which are specified by tasks triggered by various events like computer state changes or scheduled times.
+The &lt;show message task action&lt; inspectors deal with Windows Show Message Actions, which are specified by tasks triggered by various events like computer state changes or scheduled times.
 The Show Message Action causes a a message box to be displayed.
 For more information, see Show Message Action at the MSDN site.

 # message body of &lt;show message task action&gt; : string